 - 3 points in one category

-In all cases, students have a minimum point requirement to meet but there is no limit on the number of Engaged Learning points they can earn.
+In all cases, students have a minimum point requirement but there is no cap or maximum number of Engaged Learning points they can earn.
 The more they earn, the more robust, revealing and interesting their EL transcript will be.

 How do students earn Engaged Learning Points?

-There are four ways students can earn Engaged Learning points:
+There are five ways students can earn Engaged Learning points:

 - Complete an approved Engaged Learning Course

 - Course credits equate to EL points, with a maximum of three (3) points awarded for any one course.
 Courses completed at other universities cannot be used to earn points.
-At the end of each semester once grades are submitted and posted, Engaged Learning points get posted to DegreeWorks and on the Engaged Learning transcript.
-This make take up to two weeks after the end of the semester to be accomplished.
+At the end of each semester after grades are submitted and posted, Engaged Learning points get posted to DegreeWorks and on the Engaged Learning transcript.
+It may take up to one week after the end of the semester for the points to be posted.

 - Accrue hours in an approved Engaged Learning Experience

-- Experience participation hours may be performed at any time, during any semester, while a student is active at Rider.
+- Experience participation hours may be performed at any time, during any semester or break, while a student is active at Rider.
 Experience hours performed while not an active student will not earn points.
 If needed, hours may be accumulated across semesters or academic years until the hours total 20 or more.
 20 is the minimum number of hours needed to earn one EL point.

 - With 20+ hours accrued, students must complete the correct experience form inBroncNation.
 The student’s submission will be reviewed by a designated approver.
 The Engaged Learning Coordinator periodically sends the Registrar a report of points earned during each semester.
 Points for experiences are awarded based upon the hours a student has invested, as follows: